 Well, in maintenance usually our target is to prevent failure.
-In Reliability-Centered Maintenance, this focus need to be changed to the capability of the equipment and the consequences of this failure.
+In Reliability-Centered Maintenance, this focus need to be changed to the eliminating or reducing the consequences of this failure.
 Even it encourages letting failure happens.
 That’s when its consequences have less effects than the cost of the planned maintenance action.
 Or, when equipment fail regardless of you being adherent to the maintenance program or not.
 There are many factors that affects the failure or the unsatisfactory performance of the equipment.
-Many of these factors and failure perceptions are not directly related to the equipment itself Let us demystify it bit by bit.
+Many of these factors and failure perceptions are not directly related to the equipment itself.
+Let us demystify it bit by bit.

 To prevent a failure you need to take a restoration action before the failure occurs.
 This means that: you need to know when the equipment will fail.
 Then, you plan in the latest maintenance day before that date to restore its original condition.
 This restoration happens by replacing the part or overhauling it.
 But how we know when the equipment will fail?
 There are two ways to do this:

 - Either we compare the maintenance cycle operations or time to:

 - Or, based on the equipment condition. i.e. The workplace may adopt condition monitoring maintenance program.
 Whether, the tools and the analysis are in-house or externally contracted.
 The condition monitoring tasks need to be analyzed if adding value to the maintenance operation or not.

 The first way implicitly indicates that the equipment is aging with time.
 That’s true that equipment is aging but what is the relation between how old the equipment is and its tear and wear?